jhweintraub/the-crypto-conundrum/docs/source/dapps/nfts.rst

 *"Fine, so the technology is useful, and has a lot of benefits, and should be allowed.
 But it doesn't change the fact that people are spending huge amounts of cash on absolute nonsense.
 You can't tell me that's reasonable"*

 I don't have the appetite for the risks involved in investing in NFTs, which is why I don't do it.
 What people find desirable and want to spend money on isn't my business.
 As long as there's been economics, there's been people buying and selling things that aren't worth it.
-People bought pet rocks, supreme-labeled bricks, beanie-babies, and baseball cards.
+Don't overthink this.
+People can, and will, buy anything.
+People bought beanie-babies, pet-rocks, `Supreme Bricks <https://www.theguardian.com/technology/2016/sep/30/red-clay-brick-selling-for-up-to-1000-on-ebay>`_, Baseball Cards, etc. all with the expectation they would increase in value.
 This is just the next iteration of collecting for a new-generation.
 A lot of people are gonna lose money, but that's their fault for making a risky investment.

 It's no secret i'm not a fan of all of the art NFT's.
 I think they detract from the real practical uses of the technology, and I don't invest in them.
 But someday the market will deflate, and we can get back to focusing on the real uses of the technology that matter.

-Don't overthink this.
-People can, and will, buy anything.
-People bought beanie-babies, pet-rocks, `Supreme Bricks <https://www.theguardian.com/technology/2016/sep/30/red-clay-brick-selling-for-up-to-1000-on-ebay>`_, Baseball Cards, etc. all with the expectation they would increase in value.

 The adult-industry for decades has been at the `forefront of technological innovations <https://www.businessinsider.com/the-producer-of-middle-men-talks-to-us-about-how-pornographers-invented-e-commerce-2010-8>`_.
 To write off the entire world of cryptocurrency because of NFT's is to say that back then digital e-commerce was pointless because it was being used for pornography.
 We still don't know what some of the applications will be.
 When the internet was built, nobody could have imagined search-engine-optimization, cloud-based-streaming, payment-processing in e-commerce, etc. Only time will tell what practical uses of this technology holds.